 - Run the following command to deploy one environment:

 This command deploys the test environment, and then returns deployment results with the SHA (a checksum for the content stored) for the control repo commit.
 Check to make sure the environment was deployed.
 If so, you’ve set up Code Manager correctly.

 If the deployment does not work as you expect, check over the configuration steps, or refer to the troubleshooting guide for help.

 After Code Manager is configured, you can adjust some settings in the master profile in the PE console.
 These options are required for Code Manager to work, unless otherwise noted.

 r10k_remote: The location of the Git control repository.
 Enter a string that is a valid URL for your Git control repository.
 For example:

-r10k_private_key: The file containing the private key used to access all Git repositories.
+r10k_private_key: Required when using the SSH protocol; optional in all other cases.
+The file containing the private key used to access all Git repositories.
 Enter a string, such as ‘/etc/puppetlabs/puppetserver/ssh/id-control_repo.rsa’.

 r10k_proxy: Optional.
 A proxy setting r10k uses when accessing the Forge.
 If empty, no proxy settings are used.

 You can further customize your Code Manager configuration with Hiera.